reverentgeek/deno-cli-demo/post.md

 deno run sum.ts 1 2 three
 ```

-Now, if you go back and look through the code in `sum.ts` you can probably make out some of the logic involved with handling the different arguments.
+Now, if you go back and look through the code in `sum.ts`, you can probably figure out some of the logic involved in handling the different arguments.
 The main thing I want to point out is this block of code.

 ```typescript
 const options: ParseOptions = {